sebtac/HuggingFace-LoRA-with-Distributed-SageMaker/Readme.md

 - G5 instances are not supported in Distributed SageMaker modes due to SageMaker Environment limitations.
 - Running LLM Fine-Tuning in distirbuted modes requires boosting Learning Rates more then the ratio of parallelism!
 - LoRA and QLoRA allow to increase the Batch Size and require fine-tuning of Learning Rate to achieve comparable training performance to that achived with Single GPU batch size.

+- Detailed findings in the file:

+# ANALYSIS: